MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidaterangeallcaches.md

 ## -description

-The <b>KeInvalidateRangeAllCaches</b> routine flushes the specified virtual address range on all processor caches.
+The <b>KeInvalidateRangeAllCaches</b> routine flushes the specified virtual address range from all processor caches.

 ## -parameters